dainiusjocas/lucene-grep/README.md

       --ascii-fold?
 ASCII_FOLDED        true   If text should be ascii folded --stem?
 STEMMED                   true   If text should be stemmed --stemmer STEMMER                        Which stemmer to use for token stemming, one of: [arabic armenian basque catalan danish dutch english estonian finnish french german german2 hungarian irish italian kp lithuanian lovins norwegian porter portuguese romanian russian spanish swedish turkish]
-      --format FORMAT                          How the output should be formatted, one of: [edn json string] -h, --help
+      --with-score                             If the matching score should be computed --format FORMAT                          How the output should be formatted, one of: [edn json string] --template TEMPLATE                      The template for the output string, e.g.: file={{file}} line-number={{line-number}} line={{line}}
+      --pre-tags PRE_TAGS                      A string that the highlighted text is wrapped in, use in conjunction with --post-tags
+      --post-tags POST_TAGS                    A string that the highlighted text is wrapped in, use in conjunction with --pre-tags
+      --excludes EXCLUDES                      A GLOB that filters out files that were matched with a GLOB -h, --help
 ```